 If you find that your auto insurance company is giving you the run-around, call a car accident lawyer to see if you might be able to file a lawsuit.
 A St. Petersburg car accident attorney (or a similar attorney near your local area) will give you the legal expertise you need in this serious situation.
 You could receive a large settlement in connection to your car accident.

-Don’t Panic When You’re Injured in a Car Accident
+Don’t Panic When You Are Injured in a Car Accident

 Whatever you do, do not panic if you are ever injured in a car accident.
 Even though it can be a stressful situation, stay calm and work your way through the steps listed here.

-By doing this, you’ll ensure that you get the treatment you need and the money you deserve due to a vehicle accident.
+By doing this, you will ensure that you get the treatment you need and the money you deserve due to a vehicle accident.
 You will be able to move on with your life one day without the car accident causing you any major issues.